 I like Ezekial cereal because it’s whole-grain and low sugar.
 Purely Elizabeth makes a gluten-free version with great ingredients as well.
 Other brands I like are Seven Sundays and Love Bird.

 Yes!
+They make a great lunchbox snack.
+They can be made nut-free.
 Just be sure to use a nut-free cereal and use sunflower seed butter in place of almond butter.
 Everything else is naturally nut-free.
+Make Apple Dessert Nachos or Berries and Cream Collagen Booster Smoothie for another nut-free treat!

 You can, but I recommend keeping them in the fridge or freezer.
 The chocolate will stay nice and crunchy, and the almond butter will firm up which helps keep these bars together.
 Also, they will last much longer in the fridge or freezer!